 Stop the blender and pour in maple syrup and melted coconut oil.

 Blend again to form a sticky dough.
 It should be sticky enough to form a crust.
-If too loose or dry adjust adding 1 tbsp of water and blend again.
+If too loose or dry, adjust by adding 1 tbsp of water, and blend again.

 Press in the crust into a loose bottom pie pan, 20 cm (8 inches).
-The dough is sticky so you can place a piece of parchment paper between your fingers and the dough to avoid the dough to stick to your fingers.
+The dough is sticky, so you can place a piece of parchment paper between your fingers and the dough to prevent the dough from sticking to your fingers.
 Press the dough until it covers all the pan.